-- Edema – it is the swelling that results from accumulation of body fluids in tissues especially the limbs such as feet and hands.
+- Edema – this is the swelling that results from accumulation of bodily fluids in tissues, especially the limbs such as feet and hands.

-- Chronic venous insufficiency – this is a condition in which the veins are not able to pump de-oxygenated blood back to the heart
+- Chronic venous insufficiency – this is a condition in which the veins are not able to pump deoxygenated blood back to the heart in an effective manner.

-- Varicose veins -They are swollen enlarged veins that may appear on legs and feet.
-Usually appear blue or dark purple and may look knotty and stick out from the legs.
+- Varicose veins -these are swollen, enlarged veins that may appear on the calves and thighs.
+They usually appear blue or dark purple and may look knotty and stick out from the legs.

-- Deep vein thrombosis (DVT) – occurs when there is a blood clot in a vein deep inside the body.
+- Deep vein thrombosis (DVT) – this condition occurs when there is a blood clot in a vein deep inside the body.
 People who spend a lot of time immobile are at a particularly high risk of developing blood clots in the legs.
 Compression socks and support hosiery can help treat DVT.

-- Lymphedema – occurs when the body swells abnormally due to accumulation of lymph fluid
+- Lymphedema – this occurs when the body swells abnormally due to the accumulation of lymph fluid.

-- Lipodermatosclerosis – is the inflammation of subcutaneous fat and it may benefit from the use of compression stockings.
+- Lipodermatosclerosis – this is the inflammation of subcutaneous fat and it may benefit from the use of compression stockings.

 Fitting Compression Stockings

 Compression stockings and socks for women can only work effectively if they fit properly.
 They are not one size fit all, so you’ll need to do a bit of measuring in order to determine exactly what size you will need.

 If your compression socks are too tight, you will be uncomfortable and they might even cut off your circulation.
 Or, you might not even be able to get them on in the first place!
 And you aren’t going to get any benefits from compression stockings that just sit in your dresser drawer.